-- consider student input via course evaluations; - consider any formalized faculty course evaluations conducted; - consider all External Examiner reports; - examine the Programme Specification, and note any changes required; - any major changes ("those which change the basic nature of the programme or student experience") to existing programmes are first approved by Academic Board; - in the case of validated programmes, they are also submitted to the Open University (Centre for Inclusion and Collaborative Partnerships) for external approval.
+- consider student input via course evaluations; - consider any formalized faculty course evaluations conducted; - consider all External Examiner reports; - examine the Programme Specification, and note any changes required; - any major changes ("those which change the basic nature of the programme or student experience") to existing programmes are approved by Academic Board.

-A curriculum development process that assures the achievement of the programme's objectives, and a system of ongoing evaluation that demonstrates achievement of these objectives and uses the results to improve the effectiveness of the programme: Ongoing evaluation is carried out for both the US (Middle States) and UK (The Open University - CICP) institutional reviews, and independently by departmental members (when updating courses) and by students (during regular faculty-student meetings).
-The Academic Board closely analyses the APEs of all degree programmes, and The University's response to the APE is considered at the Schools and at Academic Board an additional formal and substantive review takes place every five years during the revalidation process of Richmond's degree programmes by The OU.
+A curriculum development process that assures the achievement of the programme's objectives, and a system of ongoing evaluation that demonstrates achievement of these objectives and uses the results to improve the effectiveness of the programme: Ongoing evaluation is carried out independently by departmental members (when updating courses) and by students (during regular faculty-student meetings).
+The Academic Board closely analyses the APEs of all degree programmes, and The University's response to the APE is considered at the Schools and at Academic Board.
+A comprehensive additional formal and substantive review takes place every five years as part of the revalidation process of Richmond's degree programmes.